During the past few years, an interesting and lively gay scene has re-emerged in

 Day in Budapest has been organized every year since 1997.

-it was ruled that people who test positive for HIV must, by law, be registered.
+In January, 1998, the government ruled that people who test positive for HIV must, by law, be registered.

 When they visit for the first time, most gay tourists are surprised at the intense and